cloudfrontfactory/musicalKeyboardUsingCprogramming/README.md

 Step 9 : Checkout the video for more information on how to execute the program - https://www.youtube.com/watch?v=D_IvzR2blg8

-Press A to Z any key.
+Press A to Z any key which generates sound, to stop the sound press shift+8 (*).